-Another year is drawing to a close; and it has certainly been a challenging one for many of us.
-But if hindsight is to literally be 2020 (for the first time ever!), then let us take a moment to evaluate our impact on this planet, and how we may seek to reduce it.
+Another year is drawing to a close, so let us take a moment to evaluate our impact on this planet, and how we may seek to reduce it.
 I’m pleased to be sharing this guest post from Donald Giddings, Founder of Green Living Zone, in which he demonstrates how plastic-free living is something we can all strive to achieve in 2021.

 How to Live a Plastic-Free Life Guest Post